google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Commiphora wightii- (58) gugulu Skip to main content

 Commiphora wightii is a flowering plant in the family Burseraceae.
 The guggul plant may be found from northern Africa to central Asia, but is most common in northern India.
 It prefers arid and semi-arid climates and is tolerant of poor soil.

 It is a shrub or small tree, reaching a maximum height of 4 m, with thin papery bark.
 The branches are thorny.
 The leaves are simple or trifoliate, the leaflets ovate, 1–5 cm long, 0.5–2.5 cm broad, irregularly toothed.
 It is gynodioecious, with some plants bearing bisexual and male flowers, and others with female flowers.
-The individual flowers are red to pink, with four small petals.Wikipedia
+The individual flowers are red to pink, with four small petals.
+Wikipedia

-Guggul has been a key component in ancient Indian Siddha ,Ayurvedic system of medicine.
-But has become so scarce because of its overuse in its two habitats in India where it is found — Gujarat and Rajasthan that the World Conservation Union (IUCN) has enlisted it in its Red Data List of endangered species.
+Guggul has been a key component in ancient Indian Siddha, Ayurvedic system of medicine.
+But has become so scarce because of its overuse in the two habitats in India where it is found — Gujarat and Rajasthan that the World Conservation Union (IUCN) has enlisted it in its Red Data List of endangered species.

 Cultivation and other uses

 Guggul is sought for its gummy resin, which is harvested from the plant's bark through the process of tapping.
-In India andPakistan, guggul is cultivated commercially.
+In India and Pakistan, guggul is cultivated commercially.
 The resin of the guggul plant, known as gum guggulu, has a fragrance similar to that of myrrh and is commonly used in incense and perfumes.
-It is the same product that was known in Hebrewancient Greek and Latin sources as bdellium.
+It is the same product that was known in Hebrewancient Greek, and Latin sources as bdellium.

 Guggul can be purchased in a loosely packed form called dhoop, an incense from India, which is burned over hot coals.
 This produces a fragrant, dense smoke.
-The burning coals which let out the smoke are then carried around to different rooms and held in all corners for a few seconds.
+The burning coals that let out the smoke are then carried around to different rooms and held in all corners for a few seconds.
 This is said to drive away evil spirits as well as remove the evil eye from the home and its family members.

 Endangerment and rescue

-Because of its medicinal properties, guggul has been over harvested in much of its habitat, and has been listed on the IUCN Red List of threatened species.
+Because of its medicinal properties, guggul has been overharvested in much of its habitat and has been listed on the IUCN Red List of threatened species.
 Several efforts are in place to address this situation.
-India's National Medicinal Plants Board launched a project in Kutch District to cultivate 500 to 800 hectares (1,200 to 2,000 acres) of guggal while a grass-rootsconservation movement, led by IUCN associate Vineet Soni, has been started to educate guggal growers and harvesters in safe, sustainable harvesting methods.
+India's National Medicinal Plants Board launched a project in Kutch District to cultivate 500 to 800 hectares (1,200 to 2,000 acres) of guggal while a grass-roots conservation movement, led by IUCN associate Vineet Soni, has been started to educate guggal growers and harvesters in safe, sustainable harvesting methods.

 (58)